Open and Discrete Maps with Piecewise Linear Branch Set Images are Piecewise Linear Maps: Preliminaries

 \end{lemma}

-The following \v{C}ernavskii-V\"ais\"al\"a theorem (see \cite{Vaisala}) is fundamental in the study of branched covers. \begin{theorem} Let $X$ and $Y$ be $n$-dimensional manifolds.
-If $f\colon X \to Y$ is a branched cover, then the topological dimension of $B_f, f(B_f)$ and $f^{-1}(f(B_f))$ is bounded above by $n-2$.
+The following \v{C}ernavskii-V\"ais\"al\"a theorem (see \cite{Vaisala}) is fundamental in the study of open and discrete maps. \begin{theorem} Let $X$ and $Y$ be $n$-dimensional manifolds.
+If $f\colon X \to Y$ is an open and discrete map, then the topological dimension of $B_f, f(B_f)$ and $f^{-1}(f(B_f))$ is bounded above by $n-2$.
 In particular, $B_f$, $f(B_f)$ and $f\inv (f (B_f))$ have no interior points and do not locally separate the spaces $X$ nor $Y$. \end{theorem}